 “I won’t say I didn’t totally want to have sex with him or that wasn’t part of the reason I bought him, but I always ask.
 I’d never force someone — I told him he could say no and it wouldn’t be a problem.”
 Sanosuke’s voice dropped to a mumble as his hands came down on the railing again and his gaze fell to the floor.
 “And he seemed like he was totally fine with it.”

 Pensiveness now seemed to overcome Sanosuke’s chagrin, and he appeared, as he slowly drew breath and opened his mouth to answer, as if he wasn’t sure his explanation would make sense to his listeners.
-“He seemed so strong and so in-control…” There was distinct admiration in his timbre.
+“He seemed so strong and so in-control…” Distinct admiration rang in his timbre.
 “It felt like, if he didn’t want it, he would’ve definitely said so.
 He didn’t really seem like a slave at all, and after a while I couldn’t even think of him as one.
 Sure, I gave him a job to do, but he was more like… I don’t even know.
 I didn’t know he was a sovvie, but from the way he talked I did get the feeling there was something else going on — like he had a reason to be there besides just that I bought him and brought him there.”

-“And since you’ve discovered that he did have another reason to be there, have you considered that Saitou might only have accepted your sexual advances because he believed it would endanger his position or even his personal safety to refuse you?”
+“And since you’ve discovered he did have another reason to be there, have you considered that Saitou might only have accepted your sexual advances because he believed it would endanger his position or even his personal safety to refuse you?”

 Hotly Sanosuke replied, “I told him he could say no!”